catalogicsoftware/cloudcasa-helmchart/v3.4.2/README.md

 2. Go to Apps & Marketplace in the Rancher UI.
 In the Chart section, check the Partners checkbox and click on the CloudCasa chart.
 3. Provide a Name (e.g. CloudCasa) and optional description.
 4. In the CloudCasa Configuration section, provide the Cluster ID obtained above.
 5. Click on the Install button to complete installation of the agent.
-6. Click on Upgrade version to upgrade the existing helmchart.
+If upgrading, click on Upgrade version instead to upgrade the existing helmchart.

-**Note**: Validate the existence of four CRDS viz. volumesnapshotlocations.velero.io, volumesnapshotcontents.snapshot.storage.k8s.io, volumesnapshots.snapshot.storage.k8s.io and volumesnapshotclasses.snapshot.storage.k8s.io.
-If any one of the crds doesnt exist, execute the edit/upgrade operation.

 ### Helm CLI Installation

 1. Log in to https://home.cloudcasa.io and add your Kubernetes cluster under the Protection tab.
 Note the returned cluster ID.
 2. Execute the following helm commands, replacing ```<ClusterID>``` with the Cluster ID obtained above:
     ```
     $ helm repo add cloudcasa-repo https://catalogicsoftware.github.io/cloudcasa-helmchart
+    $ helm repo update
-    $ helm install cloudcasa.io cloudcasa-repo/cloudcasa --set cluster_id=<Cluster ID>
+    $ helm install cloudcasa cloudcasa-repo/cloudcasa --set cluster_id=<Cluster ID>
     ```
 This will install the CloudCasa agent and complete registration of the cluster with the CloudCasa service.